arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ![043_02](/images/043_02.png)

 So, it does look as if the number of social media platforms we were on increases with the amount of time we spent on social media.
-We can also create a new DataFrame (the data structure that holds the data—a bit like a spreadsheet table) based on certain criteria from the existing DataFrame.
+We can also create a new DataFrame (the data structure that holds the dataï¿½a bit like a spreadsheet table) based on certain criteria from the existing DataFrame.
 For example, when we select only data where the time spent on social media is more than 13 (so pretty much all of the time we had), we see:

 ![044_01](/images/044_01.png)

 So, what conclusions can we draw from our data?
-Well—we spend too much time on social media.
+Wellï¿½we spend too much time on social media.
 We searched our data for high usage periods and found there is no particular platform which is eating all of our time, so we're changing between the three quite a lot.

-When looking at data it is important to either form a hypothesis and test it (we could have believed we spend too much time—where too much is more than a quarter—on social media, or that we spend most of our time on YouTube), or to look for correlations or lack of correlations.
+When looking at data it is important to either form a hypothesis and test it (we could have believed we spend too much timeï¿½where too much is more than a quarterï¿½on social media, or that we spend most of our time on YouTube), or to look for correlations or lack of correlations.
 What is really important is to not try and force conclusions where there is insufficient evidence.

 ___